google/yggdrasil-decision-forests/documentation/rtd/cli_quick_start.md

 A few remarks:

--   Input features were not specified.
-Therefore, all the columns are used as input features except for the label.
+-   Since no input features were specified, all columns except for the label are used as input features.

--   DFs natively consume numerical, categorical, categorical-set features and missing values.
-Numerical features do not need to be normalized.
-Categorical string values do not need to be encoded in a dictionary.
+-   DFs natively consume numerical, categorical, and categorical-set features, as well as missing values.
+Numerical features do not need to be normalized, and categorical string values do not need to be encoded in a dictionary.

--   Except for the `num_trees`, no training hyper-parameter is specified.
-The default values of all hyper-parameters are set such that they provide reasonable results in most situations.
-We will discuss alternative default values (called *hyper-parameter templates*) and automated tuning hyper-parameters later.
-The list of all hyper-parameters and their default value is available in the [hyper-parameters page)(hyper_parameters).
+-   Except for the `num_trees` hyperparameter, no training hyperparameters were specified.
+The default values of all hyperparameters are set such that they provide reasonable results in most situations.
+We will discuss alternative default values (called hyperparameter templates) and automated tuning of hyperparameters later.
+The list of all hyperparameters and their default values is available in the [hyperparameters page](hyper_parameters).

 -   No validation dataset was provided for the training.
 Not all learners require a validation dataset.
-In this example, the `GRADIENT_BOOSTED_TREES` learner requires a validation dataset if early stopping is enabled (which is the case by default).
+However, the `GRADIENT_BOOSTED_TREES` learner used in this example requires a validation dataset if early stopping is enabled (which is the case by default).
 In this case, 10% of the training dataset is used for validation.
 This rate can be changed using the `validation_ratio` parameter.
 Alternatively, the validation dataset can be provided with the `--valid_dataset` flag.
-The final model contains 136 trees for a validation accuracy of ~0.8702.
+The final model contains 136 trees for a validation accuracy of approximately 0.8702.

 ## Show model information

-Information about the model can be shown using the `show_model` command.
+Details about the model are shown with the `show_model` command.

 ```shell
 # Show information about the model.